strahl2e/OpsOnExploratorySearchIntentModels/README.md

-# Operations on exploratory search intent models
+# Directing and Combining Exploratory Search across Multiple Queries by Visual Interactive Intent Modeling

 Large images for figures in the paper Directing and Combining Exploratory Search across Multiple Queries by Visual Interactive Intent Modeling under review at ECAI.